Davidadebiyi/adebiyi-xyz/src/content/posts/2020-05-13-typography.md

 ---
 **2022**

 Go hard or go home!
-Mediocrity is not an option.
+Mediocrity is not an option, so we go hard!

 Winners ship, losers give excuses.